Average healing time: 6 – 12 weeks.

 Average healing time: Although the condition often gets better on its own, this injury can take between 3 – 12 months to fully heal.

 During this time, rest is extremely important in allowing the tendons and muscles heal.
 Targeted rehabilitation and stretches are critical for this process.

-Article reviewed by Dr Michael Soon, orthopaedic surgeon at Mount Elizabeth Hospital
+Infographic reviewed by Dr Michael Soon, orthopaedic surgeon at Mount Elizabeth Hospital